Clear Airways: Children’s Sinus & Allergy Care

 Subcutaneous injections are offered at two convenient locations with flexible scheduling to fit your busy lifestyle.

-Sublingual therapy (self-administered drops under the tongue) are offered as a cost effective and convenient method of treatment for those patients who cannot adhere to a weekly shot schedule.
+Sublingual therapy (self-administered drops under the tongue) is offered as a cost-effective and convenient method of treatment for those patients who cannot adhere to a weekly shot schedule.
+These are part of the affordable solutions we offer for the treatment of sinus issues and allergies.